Schools began using Opportunity Culture in:

-Guilford County Schools, based in Greensboro, N.C., joined the Opportunity Culture initiative in 2018, designing implementation for nine schools for the 2018–19 school year.
+Guilford County Schools, based in Greensboro, N.C., joined the Opportunity Culture initiative in 2018, designing implementation for nine elementary and middle schools for the 2018–19 school year.

 In November 2016, Guilford County Schools Superintendent Sharon Contreras convened a 120-member Transition Team, which included the chancellor of N.C.
 A&T University, the superintendents of the Wake County and Charlotte-Mecklenburg districts, teachers, principals, educator association representatives and leaders of education organizations, to assess Guilford and make recommendations on school and district performance improvements.